aev3/j8-tutorial/README.md

 j8
 ==

-Example code to implememt new features in Hava 8.
+Example code to implememt new features in Java 8.